-Robert Doar is the Morgridge Fellow in Poverty Studies at the American Enterprise Institute (AEI) where he will study and evaluate how free enterprise and improved federal policies and programs can reduce poverty and provide opportunities for vulnerable Americans.
-Specifically Doar will focus on the health, education, and community participation of children and early adults.
+Robert Doar is the Morgridge Fellow in Poverty Studies at the American Enterprise Institute (AEI) where he studies and evaluates how free enterprise and improved federal policies and programs can reduce poverty and provide opportunities for vulnerable Americans.
+Specifically Doar focuses on the employment, health, education, and community participation of low income Americans and their children.

 Before joining AEI, Doar was commissioner of New York City’s Human Resources Administration where he administered 12 public assistance programs for the largest local social services agency in the United States.
-Programs included welfare, food assistance, public health insurance, home care for the elderly and disabled, energy assistance, child support enforcement services, adult protective services and domestic violence assistance, and help for people living with HIV/AIDS.
-In New York City, Doar oversaw a 25 percent reduction in the City's welfare caseload and the transition to work of more than 500,000 public assistance applicants and recipients.
+Programs included welfare, food assistance, public health insurance, home care for the elderly and disabled, energy assistance, child support enforcement services, adult protective services and domestic violence assistance, as well as help for people living with HIV/AIDS.
 Prior to joining the Bloomberg administration, Doar was New York State commissioner of social services where he helped to make New York a model for the implementation of welfare reform.
+Since joining AEI he has written for the Wall Street Journal, the National Review, and Real Clear Markets.

 Doar has a bachelor’s degree in history from Princeton University.